Garth prison visiting information

 - Hats, scarves and gloves must be removed when in the hall (unless religious headwear)

-- Belts can be worn but can be no bigger than an Officer’s belt buckle.
-Belts should be of plain design.
+- Belts can be worn but the buckle can be no bigger than 2 inches Belts should be of plain design

 - Hairdressings i.e. hair clips, slides, butterfly clips (visitors may be asked to remove these if indicated by the hand held metal detector/ portal)